garjust/chessv2/src/chess/README.md

 - Pre-compute SquareControlObjects for all rays/moves so that objects are not created when assembling sets of SquareControlObjects
 - Refactor "Move" types to be subsets of each other for duck typing
-  - AttackObject > SquareControlObject > MoveWithExtraData > Move
+  - SquareControlObject > MoveWithExtraData > Move
-  - Probably remove AttackObject altogether
   - Remove buildMove function in move-generation
   - Remove a lot of object creation in move-generation
   - _iff_ color is removed from SquareControlObject the objects can be pre-computed with half as much space